 Please Note: These prices are not taking into consideration the cost of supplements and vitamins.
 Regardless of which reptile you get, these prices will be essentially the same., which is why they are not factored in.

-Probably the BIGGEST difference between these two reptiles is temperament.
-Bearded dragons tend to be pretty laid back and easy going, whereas it is not uncommon for iguanas to be cranky, aggressive, and downright irritable.
+The behavior of a Bearded Dragon tend to be pretty laid back and easy going, whereas it is not uncommon for iguanas to be cranky, aggressive, and downright irritable.

 As someone who has experience with both, I would HIGHLY recommend if you are new to reptiles that you opt for a bearded dragon as they are so much easier to care for.

 If you simply peruse online forums or YouTube videos you will see time and time again that bearded dragons are coveted as one of the best beginner reptile pets for many reasons, but mostly, their friendly demeanor and ease of care.

-On the flip side, you will also see that even loving iguana owners will strongly discourage people from owning them... especially first time reptile owners.
+On the flip side, you will also see that even loving iguana owners will strongly discourage people from owning them... especially first-time reptile owners.

 Although an intelligent species (Fun fact: You can expect your iguana to ALWAYS be looking for ways to escape their cage), the chances of you getting a friendly iguana are low.

 You will hear stories now and again of iguanas who are puppy dog sweet, but iguanas of this disposition will be few and far in between.

 If you are someone who is up for a challenge and is fully prepared to spend years (not an exaggeration) working with your pet to earn its trust, then an iguana may be right for you.

 An adult bearded dragon can thrive in a 75 gallon tank with a basking bulb and UVB bulb, as well as proper substrate and some basic decor.

 All in all, you can expect to spend anywhere from $100 to $500 on the extremely high end for a good bearded dragon setup.

 Most adult iguanas will require cages that are at least 6 feet tall by 6 feet wide and 3 feet deep… that’s over 100 cubic square feet of space!

 You can expect to spend anywhere from $500 well into the thousands for a suitable adult iguana cage.

 Because Iguanas are aboreal (animals that live in trees), you will need to give them plenty of height to climb.
 Cages should be at least 6 feet tall, but ideally 8 or 9.